Krakow is best for...

 Fly to: Krakow's main airport is Saint John Paul II International Airport Kraków–Balice

-The Old Town has buildings dating back to medieval times, many of which are now home to quirky bars.
-Head to the cobbled Kazimierz streets of the nearby Jewish Quarter for some of the coolest clubs and most interesting places to have a drink.
+The Old Town has buildings dating back to medieval times, many of which are now home to eccentric bars.
+Krakow has never sacrificed its unique character to satisfy Western demand which means wherever you go, you’ll find yourself in the most wonderfully authentic spots.
+Head to the cobbled Kazimierz streets of the nearby Jewish Quarter for some of the quirkiest clubs and most interesting places to have a drink.

 It’s a rite of passage on a Krakow city break to sample Polish vodka, so expect to be sipping the clear stuff as opposed to any fancy cocktails.
 People from Krakow are known for their love of vodka and, as you’ll soon see, there’s no shortage of places serving the traditional Polish variety across the city.

 Even if you’re not in the city for the vodka then the Krakow nightlife still won’t let you down.
 Why not head to the House of Beer where you can choose from delicious draft beers from all over Eastern Europe?
 With enough craft beer to keep you going for years, this beautiful venue also has a great food menu where you can get a light snack or a full meal to go with your beer.